nicsig/config/.vim/plugin/README/README.md

 For more info, read our comments in `~/.vim/autoload/colorscheme.vim`, above the `g:terminal_ansi_colors` assignment.

-### Why are the colors different in an fzf buffer in Vim vs in Nvim?

-I don't know.
-For some reason, they choose different colors in the terminal palette.
-However, Nvim seems to be more consistent in its choices inside/outside tmux.

----

-For example, let's consider the color of the currently selected entry in `:FzHistory`.

-In xterm:

-   - Vim uses color 254
-   - Nvim uses color 7

-In xterm + tmux:

-   - Vim uses color 227
-   - Nvim uses color 7 (255 if you don't set the `Tc` terminfo extension in `tmux.conf`)

-Now, let's consider the `> Hist` prompt.

-In xterm:

-   - Vim uses color 110
-   - Nvim uses color 68

-In xterm + tmux:

-   - Vim uses color 4
-   - Nvim uses color 68

 ###
 ### I want to get the hex color code of some text in an fzf buffer.
 #### I need to hover my mouse over the text, but the window is automatically closed when I press Escape!